Clarifai/old-docs/application-settings.md

 ## Delete an Application

-If you'd like to delete an application, you may do so at any time by visiting the application page and pressing the 'Delete application' button.
+If you'd like to delete an application, you may do so at any time by visiting the application details page and pressing the 'Delete application' button.
 You'll be asked to confirm your change.
 Please note that once you delete an application, we cannot recover it.
 You will also lose all images, concepts and models associated with that application.
 Proceed with caution.